venkatarajeshjakka/docusaurus-blog-rv/docs/dotnet/optionsPattern.md

 - Must be non-abstract with a public parameterless constructor
 - Contain public read-write properties to bind (fields are not bound)

+## Setting Up Options Pattern Using IConfigureOptions

+`IConfigureOptions` interface to define a class to configure our strongly typed options.

+There are two steps that we need to follow in this case:

+- Create the `IConfigureOptions` implementation
+- Call `IServiceCollection.ConfigureOptions<TOptions>` with our `IConfigureOptions` implementation as the generic argument

 The following code is part of the `DatabaseOptionsSetup.cs` C# file and:

 Calls `ConfigurationBinder.Bind` to bind the `DatabaseOptions` class to the **DatabaseOptions** section.